ccoutant/gabi-stage/docsrc/elf/06-reloc.rst

     the undefined symbol index,
     the relocation uses 0 as the “symbol value”.
     Relocation types are processor-specific;
-    descriptions of their behavior appear in the processor supplement.
+    descriptions of their behavior appear in the psABI supplement.
     When the text below refers to a relocation entry’s relocation type or symbol table index, it means the result of applying ``ELF32_R_TYPE`` (or ``ELF64_R_TYPE``\ ) or ``ELF32_R_SYM`` (or ``ELF64_R_SYM``\ ),